haoai-1997/Deep-learning-Survey-for-Omnidirectional-vision/README.md

 ## Table of Content
 ### &hearts; [Introduction](Introduction)

 &nbsp; &nbsp; &nbsp; &nbsp; Omnidirectional image (ODI) data is captured with a  360°×180°  field-of-view and omnidirectional vision has attracted booming attention due to its more advantageous performance in numerous applications.
 Our survey presents a systematic and comprehensive review and analysis of the recent progress in Deep Learning methods for omnidirectional vision.

 &nbsp; &nbsp; &nbsp; &nbsp; **Especially, we create this open-source repository to provide a taxonomy of all the mentioned works and code links in the survey.
 We will keep updating our open-source repository with new works in this area and hope it can shed light on future research and build a community for researchers on omnidirectional vision.**
 ### &hearts; [Background](Background)
+#### **Acquisition**
+An ideal 360&deg; camera can capture lights falling on the focal point from all directions, making the projection plane a whole spherical surface.
+In practice, most 360&deg; cameras can not achieve it, which excludes top and bottom regions due to dead angles
 ### &hearts; [Omnidirectional Vision Tasks](Tasks)
 ### &hearts; [Novel Learning Strategies](Novel%Learning%20Strategies)
 ### &hearts; [Applications](Applications)